rogerahuntley/youtube-playlist-viewer/README.md

 1. Clone the project.
 Run `npm i` in the main directory.
 (I use node 16 if that helps).
 2. Rename `.env-example` to `.env` and add your Google API key.
 3. Change the playlist ID if you want to generate a different playlist.
+4. Change the background ID if you want to change the video in the background
-4. Run command `npm run dev` and navigate to localhost:3000
+5. Run command `npm run dev` and navigate to localhost:3000

 ## Deploying